ihsotas0/Interfaced/journal-prose.md

 system, it can "intuitively" understand how it works based purely on the sheer amount of data it contains (it brute-forces things).
 This includes robots and stuff.
-Human-made ACs' central neural networks are basically just a synthetic, random [cybernetic](ai.cybernetic-model.md) personality; this is not the case with the Traveler.
+Human-made ACs' central neural networks are basically just a synthetic, random Datist personality; this is not the case with the Traveler.

-[Meshing](matrix.meshing.md) basically the same as manifold manipulation.
+Datist basically the same as manifold manipulation.
 Human minds are abstracted as neural network to use for interfacing with each other.
 Each mind gains the ability to manifold manipulate all the others, meaning it injects an *essence* of itself in all of them.
 This creates a network of clones which each, given their ability to hold the *essence* of all others, intuitively understands the work that must be done.

 ***